-Pamper your pooch at these gorgeous dog friendly hotels - with doggy treats, pooch-friendly dinner menus, and top-notch walkies galore…
+Pamper your pooch at these gorgeous dog friendly hotels - with doggy treats, pup-friendly dinner menus, and top-notch walkies...

 This wonderful boutique bolthole in the Cotswolds has just 22 en-suite rooms and is a great base for exploring Blenhim Palace, Cheltenham and Sudeley Castle.

-There is a number of dog-friendly rooms, and pooches are provided with a large dog bed, welcome dog biscuits and a water bowl.
-With our exclusive offer, stay for two nights from just £160pp – with dinner and wine included on both evenings, cooked breakfasts, and one dog for free.
-More information
+There are a number of dog-friendly rooms, and pooches are provided with a large dog bed, welcome biscuits and a water bowl.

 One of London's best dog-friendly hotels.
 This swish Art Deco bolthole is located on Piccadilly, opposite Green Park, where 101 Dalmatians was filmed.
 To celebrate this, the hotel adopted two of its own Dalmatians as the modern-day Pongo and Perdy, to be its official mascots.

 Dogs are welcome all over the hotel except for food outlets, and can stay in guest rooms at no extra cost.
 There's even a complimentary dog walking service available on request.